Corporations Elections Licensing Securities Charities

 Have you confirmed your license renewal?
 What is the current status of your license?
 Please use the online "Licensure Search" feature to confirm that your renewal has been completed.
 Be sure to check the current status and the license expiration date.
-If the information does not reflect that your license is "Active" with an expiration date of January 31, 2017 then your renewal has not been completed.
+If the information does not reflect that your license is "Active" with an expiration date of January 31, 2019 (RN) or March 31, 2019 (LPN) then your renewal has not been completed.

-If a licensee submitted a renewal application on or before January 31, 2015, the license status should change to “Active-Renewal Pending” while the staff awaits the submission of the required renewal documentation.
+If a licensee submitted a renewal application on or before January 31, 2017 (RN) or March 31, 2017 (LPN), the license status should change to “Active-Renewal Pending” while the staff awaits the submission of the required renewal documentation.
 “Active-Renewal Pending” does not mean that the license has lapsed, is inactive or invalid.
 O.C.G.A. §50-13-18(b) states the following:

 - (b) When a licensee has made timely and sufficient application for the renewal of a license or for a new license with reference to any activity of a continuing nature, the existing license does not expire until the application has been finally determined by the agency and, in case the application is denied or the terms of the new license limited, until the last day for seeking review of the agency order or at a later date fixed by order of the reviewing court.

-Please note that all renewal documentation (for licensees who submitted a renewal application on or before January 31, 2015) must be submitted/postmarked by January 31, 2015.
+Please note that all renewal documentation (for licensees who submitted a renewal application on or before January 31, 2017) must be submitted/postmarked by January 31, 2017 (RN).
 Any documents received/postmarked after that date will not be reviewed, the license will be lapsed and the licensee will be required to complete the reinstatement process.

 E-Notify is now available in Georgia!
-Nursys E-Notify is an innovative nurse licensure notification system that allows you to receive real-time email notifications about nurses that you employ.
+Nursys E-Notify is a free and innovative nurse licensure notification system that allows you to receive real-time email notifications about nurses that you employ.
 The system provides publicly available discipline data directly to you automatically as the data is entered into the Nursys database without you needing to proactively seek the information.
 Click here for more information!